navithachekuri4-dot/razorpay_buildathon/README.md

 ### Customer Opt-Out

-If a customer has opted out of recovery communication, the system stops instead of continuing recovery attempts.
+If a customer has opted out of recovery communication, the system stops further recovery attempts.

 ### Already Captured Payment

-If a payment has already been captured, the system does not attempt another recovery action.
+If a payment is already captured, the system does not attempt another recovery action.

 ### Uncertain Deduction